Hellraiser – 30 Years Inside Lemarchand’s Box

 What is worse than having spent so many days and nights putting together a puzzle only to discover that one lousy piece is missing?
 This missing piece is what will keep the puzzle from ever being completed, and who knows for how long it will be until the missing piece is ever found.
 Now, what if an incomplete puzzle could be compared to that of a movie?

 Pondering this very thought, thirty years ago, on September 18, 1987, New World Pictures introduced a fresh, new face of evil into the cinematic world of Horror that has since become a permanent staple in the genre in the form of Clive Barker’s Hellraiser.
-Released a week following the femme fatale box-office smash Fatal Attraction, and the same weekend as Rom Com The Pick-up Artist as well as the take no shit The Principal starring Jim Belushi, Hellraiser quickly became a sleeper-hit, going on to gross over $14 million during its theatrical-run.
-A movie packed with gore, a strong story, while introducing hell’s gatekeeper, Pinhead, Hellraiser offers plenty to talk about.
+Released a week following the femme fatale box-office smash Fatal Attraction, and the same weekend as Rom-Com The Pick-up Artist as well as the take no shit The Principal starring Jim Belushi, Hellraiser quickly became a sleeper-hit, going on to gross over $14 million during its theatrical-run.
+A movie packed with gore, and a strong story, while introducing hell’s gatekeeper, Pinhead, Hellraiser offers plenty to talk about.

 Hellraiser (1987). © New World Pictures

 Hellraiser is a spooky tale interweaving lust, love, and strong sexual desire, and just how far people will go to have each of these elements fulfilled.
 Surrounding this tale is a mysterious puzzle box, Lemarchand’s box, that, when solved, will open a doorway into another realm where all desires and pleasures are to be satisfied – or so someone thinks.
-Beyond this newly-opened doorway lies an evil so fierce, so powerful, it would be best for anyone not to solve the puzzle at all – and maybe, just maybe, safely sticking to pornography, instead.
+Beyond this newly-opened doorway lies an evil so fierce, so powerful, it would be best for anyone not to solve the puzzle at all – and maybe, just maybe, safely stick to pornography, instead.

 The evil beyond the doorway is a group of beings called The Cenobites that love bringing to the plate an extreme amount of pain and torture before any pleasure is to be had.
 The Cenobites – Nicholas Vince as Chattering Cenobite, Simon Bamford as ‘Butterball’ Cenobite, and Grace Kirby as Female Cenobite – destroy any who solve the puzzle, ripping out the soul from their vessel, trapping it in a hell with no way to escape.
 Leading this band of evil non-do-gooders is the Hell Priest (Doug Bradley: The Cottage 2008, Scream Park 2013), infamously becoming known as Pinhead in popular culture.
-Unlike any Horror cinema figure that came before, he makes no visitor feel welcomed, but will certainly make one feel pain.
+Unlike any Horror cinema figure that came before, he makes no visitor feel welcome, but will certainly make one feel pain.

 Who was behind this beautifully demonic and spooky tale?
 None other than the aforementioned renowned, award-winning Author Clive Barker.
 Going on to pen a list of compelling stories, Barker successfully adapted his own 1986 novella, The Hellbound Heart, into what became the movie Hellraiser in 1987.
 Luckily, for many Horror fans, Barker directed his own story for the big screen, marking this the first time he ever sat in the director’s chair.